larsks/osp-5-6-ansible/README.md

 Note that this requires you have configured your hosts to point to the appropriate RHEL-OSP 6 package repositories.

+### Kernel upgrades ###

+If this step installs a new kernel package, now would be a good time to reboot your hosts.
+Because we have disabled all Pacemaker-managed resources, none of your OpenStack services will come up on your controllers after the reboot.

+If you reboot the compute nodes, you will want to ensure that services are once again stopped on those hosts:

+    # openstack-service stop

 ## Reconfigure VIP resources

 RHEL-OSP 6 names VIP resources differently from RHEL-OSP 5.
 In this